o62490-sys/Vault/README.md

 ## 🔐 Security

 The security of your data is the top priority.
 - The master password is never stored.
 It is used only in memory to derive the encryption key.
 - The derived key is used to encrypt a separate, randomly generated "vault key".
 - This vault key is what encrypts all your individual entries.
+- All sensitive information, including the TOTP secret, is encrypted before being stored.

+- The master password is never stored.
+It is used only in memory to derive the encryption key.
+- The derived key is used to encrypt a separate, randomly generated "vault key".
+- This vault key is what encrypts all your individual entries.